Towards the Anonymization of the Language Modeling: Privacy-Preserving Masked Language Modeling (PP MLM )

 \subsection{Preprocessing: Building a Blacklist}

 The preprocessing step focuses on identifying identifiers that the model must not to memorize.
 First, we use an off-the-shelf NER model to directly identify identifying words associated with certain categories.
 This NER model can be adapted to include more or less categories depending on the field of specialization.
 Then, we build the bipartite graph $G$ between the individuals of the corpus and the words used in their documents in order to identify indirect identifiers (similar to Figure~\ref{fig:bipartite}).
 To do this, once the graph is built, we identify the words that are only linked to one individual.
-Finally, all these (directly or indirectly) identifiers are kept in a kind of blacklist that is used during the following masked or causal language modeling.
+Finally, all these (directly or indirectly) identifiers are kept in a kind of blacklist that is used during the following masked language modeling.

-If we make the link with the notion of k-anonymity\cite{sweeney2002k}, which defines that a data is anonymous if it is used by at least k different users, all the words used as masks to specialize the model in the language modeling step are at least used by two people (i.e., k=2).
+If we make an analogy with the notion of k-anonymity~\cite{sweeney2002k}, which defines that a data is anonymous if it is used by at least k different users, all the words used as masks to specialize the model in the language modeling step are at least used by two people (i.e., k=2).
 This makes the task of an adversary wishing to infer the membership of an individual more difficult.
-We can easily change the exploitation of the bipartite graph to consider a larger value of k for the identification of indirectly identifying information (e.g., words that are linked to 1 or 2 users to have a k=3).
+We can easily change the exploitation of the bipartite graph to consider either a larger value of k for the identification of indirectly identifying information (e.g., words that are linked to 1 or 2 users to have a k=3), or the identification of identifying n-grams (i.e., identifiers composed of multiple terms).
+Additionally, it is important to note that the cost of this preprocessing is reduced.

-In addition to being able to vary the value of k to protect indirect identifiers, and to use a NER adapted to the domain of specialization to identify direct identifiers, it should be noted that the cost of this preprocessing is reduced.